beryx-gist/badass-jlink-example-kotlin-javafx/README.md

 ## Example of using the badass-jlink plugin with Kotlin and JavaFX ##

-This project demonstrates the capabilities of the [Badass JLink Plugin](https://github.com/beryx/badass-jlink-plugin/) by creating a custom runtime image of a JavaFX aplication written in Kotlin.
+This project demonstrates the capabilities of the [Badass JLink Plugin](https://github.com/beryx/badass-jlink-plugin/) by creating a custom runtime image of a JavaFX application written in Kotlin.

 ### Quick start
 From the [releases page](https://github.com/beryx-gist/badass-jlink-example-kotlin-javafx/releases) download the archived custom runtime image for your operating system.